Tips For a Successful Fall Bike Trip

 Slow Your Roll with a Bike Escape this Fall

 The smell of fall is in the air, making bike travel infinitely more enjoyable for everyone from serious enthusiasts to beginners.
-Dwindling crowds, off peak pricing and cooler temperatures make this a perfect time of year to explore New Jersey and Delaware beach towns, cruise Cape Henlopen State Park and discover nature trails weaving through trees, marshes and beaches – on two wheels!
+Dwindling crowds, off peak pricing and cooler temperatures make this a perfect time of year to explore New Jersey and Delaware beach towns, or cruise Cape Henlopen State Park and discover nature trails weaving through trees, marshes and beaches – on two wheels!

-Whether you bring your own bikes on the Cape May-Lewes Ferry, or rent them when you arrive, a weekend bike escape is a great way to enjoy fall on the East Coast.
+A weekend bike escape is a great way to enjoy fall on the East Coast.
 Here are some tips for making the most of it:

 2) Enjoy the Journey: There’s something about a ride ‘en plein air’ that really puts you in touch with nature.
 You can hear the birds, smell the leaves, and feel the wind in your hair.
 If you’re an amateur photographer, be sure to pack your camera and plan stops for capturing the magnificent views.
 Bonus points if you are able to catch a sunrise or a sunset at one of these locations.
 For nature lovers, the Delaware Bay is a birdwatcher's paradise and it is one of the greatest places in the U.S. to see a large and diverse collection of birds year-round.